 Many employees simply don’t understand their healthcare benefits — regardless of race, ethnicity, national origin, or other factors.
 However, if you’ve dealt with systemic barriers to healthcare or struggle understanding English, you’re even less likely to understand your healthcare options.

 Employers should build healthcare literacy programs that educate their employees about basic health, wellness, and health insurance issues.
 If you have a multilingual workplace, offer materials in your workers’ native languages or offer non-English workshops or training sessions.
 You should also highlight your health plan’s health equity services.
-For example, many carriers (including Health Net, UnitedHealthcare, and Western Health Advantage) offer assistance for underserved populations.
+For example, many carriers (including Health Net and UnitedHealthcare) offer assistance for underserved populations.

 Improve Access to Care